baggiponte/polars-katas/README.md

 1. Multiply the `trip_distance` by 1000 to cast it in metres and name it `trip_distance_meters`.
 2. Add `tolls_amount`, `Airport_fee` and name it `total_fees`.
 3. Compute the ratio between `tip`, `total_fees`, `mta_tax` and `fare_amount` over `total_amount`.
+4. Compute the average trip distance.
+5. Count the different values of `passenger_count`.
+6. Get the number of unique values of `VendorID` and `RatecodeID`.

 > **Hint**.
 You can call `.alias` on an expression to rename the column it generates.
 Similarly, you can access the `.name.suffix` method to add a suffix.
 Alternatively, you can name the column using a kwarg notation (i.e., `col=pl.some.expr`).